PoW3rKj/FaceYou/README.md

 Usage👈
 ------
-Run this command in the root folder for install npm dependencies
+Run this command in the root folder to install npm dependencies

 ```
 npm install